texadactyl/essayer/README.md

 100% in Go on Ubuntu and MacOS: Successfully created a JVM on the fly and got a handle for the JNI environment.
 AttachThread seems to be unnecessary.
 Windows failed unexplainably.

+**2024-09-02**

+Lessons Learned

+* The JVM and JNI are intimately intertwined.
+* Each thread that calls JNI functions must have its own JNI environment.
+* Trying to run a C program inside the same thread as the JVM seems to always lead to a crash.
+* Java_java_util_zip_Deflater_deflateBytesBytes will not work without using the JNI environment utility functions.
+See ```essayer/C``` for examples.
+That one doesn't crash although the resulting output length makes no sense.
+* The above statements are most likely true for the Go version of a Java_java_util_zip_Deflater_deflateBytesBytes caller.
+* As far as I can see, Go cannot execute functions expressed as vectors in the JNI environment.
+We seem to be at an impass.
+* Given the complexity of the JVM / JNI code relationships, the way definitions are strewn all over, and the consistent lack of comments, the fact that the JVM works well is a tribute to those people who have spent significant time testing the JVM.